apache/doris-website/docs/admin-manual/data-admin/ccr/manual.md

 Syncer can be stopped in three ways:

-1. Stop a single syncer in the directory
+1. Stop a single Syncer in the directory

-Specify the host and port of the syncer to be stopped.
+Specify the host and port of the Syncer to be stopped.
 Be sure to keep it consistent with the host specified when start_syncer

-2. Batch stop the specified syncer in the directory
+2. Batch stop the specified Syncer in the directory

 Specify the names of the pid files to be stopped, wrap the names in `""` and separate them with spaces.

-3. Stop syncer in the directory
+3. Stop all Syncers in the directory

 Follow the default configurations.